FlamingTempura/zam/README.md

 ## Scope

-Directives have access to their parent scopes:
+Directives have access to their parent scopes through `$parent`:

 ```html
 <div class="foo">